silx-kit/pyFAI/doc/source/index.rst

 .. figure:: img/PONI.png
    :align: center
-   :alt: The geometry used by pyFAI is inspired by SPD
+   :alt: The geometry used by pyFAI defined by 3 distances (in meter):
+         the sample detector distance (normal, not along the beam), the coordinates of the orthogonal projection of the sample on the detector (called PONI) and 3 rotations (in radians) around the vertical, horzontal and incident beam (also horzontal)

 This documentation starts with a general descriptions of the pyFAI library.
 This first chapter contains an introduction to pyFAI, what it is, what it aims at